metamn/mr-ui/src/basics/TypographyClassic/TypographyClassic.md

 ## `<body>`

 If possible set the grid in the `<body>` element.
-This way the whole page will have an universal grid layout.
+This way the whole page will have an universal grid layout all children can inherit and build upon.

 ```css
 body {